salesforce-marketingcloud/cdp-calculated-insights/README.md

 **Count of Emails Opened for Each Unified Individual**

-*Creates a dimension Unified Individal ID and a measure Email Open Count*
+*Creates a dimension Unified Individual ID and a measure Email Open Count*

 ```
 SELECT COUNT( EmailEngagement__dlm.Id__c) as email_open_count__c,